 Find out how we categorise native animals in South Australia.

 You do not need a permit to import or export Unprotected animals in or out of South Australia.
 However, make sure you check to see whether an interstate permit is required for the species.

 - An Import Permit is required to bring a protected animal into the state.
-To apply, download the Import Permit form.
+To apply, complete the online Import Permit form.
 Permit holders must comply with the conditions of the Import Permit.
 Permits are valid for one month from date of issue.
 Each animal must be approved and a permit must be issued before it is transported.

 - An Export Permit is required to transport a protected animal out of the state.
-To apply, download the Export Permit form.
+To apply, complete the online Export Permit form.
 Permit holders must comply with the conditions of the Export Permit.
 Permits are valid for one month from date of issue.
 A separate Export Permit is required for each movement.
 When you make an application for an Export Permit, we may check to make sure the animal was legally obtained.

 Do I need to check the laws of other states too?